pliniker/mo-gc/doc/Project-RFC.md

-The purpose of using a journal is to minimize the burden on the application threads as much as possible, pushing as much workload as possible over to the GC thread, while avoiding pauses.
+The purpose of using a journal is to minimize the burden on the application threads as much as possible, pushing as much workload as possible over to the GC thread, while avoiding pauses if that is possible.

-To give an idea of how this should work, in the most straightforward implementation, the journal can simply be a `std::sync::mpsc` channel shared between application threads and sending reference count adjustments to the GC thread, that is, +1 and -1 for pointer clone and drop respectively.
+In the most straightforward implementation, the journal can simply be a MPSC channel shared between application threads and sending reference count adjustments to the GC thread, that is, +1 and -1 for pointer clone and drop respectively.

-Performance for multiple application threads writing to an mpsc, with each write causing an allocation, can be improved on based on the [single writer principle][9] by 1) giving each application thread its own channel and 2) buffering journal entries and passing a reference to the buffer through the channel.
+Performance for multiple application threads writing to an MPSC, with each write causing an allocation, can be improved on based on the [single writer principle][9] by 1) giving each application thread its own channel and 2) buffering journal entries and passing a reference to the buffer through the channel.

-Buffering journal entries should give good cache locality and reduce the number of extra allocations per object created.
-The application threads are responsible for allocating new buffers when they have filled the current one, the GC thread is responsible for freeing those buffers when they have been fully read.
+Buffering journal entries should reduce the number of extra allocations per object created compared with a non-blocking MPSC channel.

+A typical problem of reference counted objects is locality: every reference count update requires a write to the object itself, making very inefficient spatial memory access.
+The journal, being a series of buffers, each of which is a contiguous block of memory, should give an efficiency gain for the application threads.

+It should be noted that the root smart-pointers shouldn't necessarily be churning out reference count adjustments.
+This is Rust: prefer to borrow a root smart-pointer before cloning it.
+This is one of the main features that makes implementing this in Rust so attractive.

+### Implementation Notes

 When newly rooting a pointer to the stack, the current buffer must be accessed.
 One solution is to use Thread Local Storage so that each thread will be able